-The American Council On The Teaching Of Foreign Languages (ACTFL) is one of the best known organizations that promotes foreign language education.
+The American Council On The Teaching Of Foreign Languages (ACTFL) is one of the most popular advocates of foreign language education.
 ACTFL creates official standards and administers exams to assess language competency in over 120+ languages.
 Language Testing is their official partner, and they offer official proctored, on-demand exams seven days a week, that test reading, listening, writing, and speaking skills.

 You may already be familiar with the CEFR Scale (Common European Framework of Reference), which ranges from A1 to C2.
 See the following graph for translating results from ACTFL to CEFR.